Published on February 21st, 2017 | by Cynthia Shahan0

 Originally published on CleanTechnica.

 Sometimes, it’s a good thing to change your spots.
 Shell is doing a bit of that.
 Shell is not a name I think of at all in terms of clean air infrastructure.
 More often, I reflect on the problems of the oil company in places it should not be — rainforests, the Arctic, etc. Changing its spots, Shell is offering a new face with a clean air emphasis.
 Shell is planning a second choice in how it fuels up cars, and it is a good thing for once.
 Parts of Europe will see the beginning of the change.
 Some Shell stations in UK and Netherlands will reportedly be adding EV charging stations later this year.
+The video production company Melbourne will soon come out to film the car to get the best shots ever. to show the public.

 Gas is not cheap at all in that part of the world.
 The push towards renewable, clean energy is strong in Europe.
 One of the benefits of electric cars is the convenient ability to charge at home, or perhaps at your workplace, the grocery store, IKEA, etc. However, installing EV charging stations at gas stations can be helpful to bridge gaps in charging infrastructure for those who are out and about and low on charge.